sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 It's a new container (from the same image), but we're giving it a named volume and we get all the same data we had in the previous container that we deleted.
 Awesome!

-In summary, use volumes for persisting part of a container's filesystem, name that volume for even more persistance.
+In summary, we can use volumes for persisting part of a container's filesystem, and we can name that volume for even more persistance.

-[Understanding Union Filesystems, Storage and Volumes](https://blog.docker.com/2015/10/docker-basics-webinar-qa/) looks like a good webinar, which should go into all of this in more detail.
+[Understanding Union Filesystems, Storage and Volumes](https://blog.docker.com/2015/10/docker-basics-webinar-qa/) looks like a good webinar, which should cover all this in more detail.

-OK, that's quite a lot to cover, time for a breather.
+OK, that's quite a lot of information, time for a breather.
 Here's a doggo story to recover.

 ![Follow the ball with your eyes doggos!](https://www.ft.com/__origami/service/image/v2/images/raw/https%3A%2F%2Fi.redditmedia.com%2FuY9NtsBDO7dsP4gH7qSJxQc2vcl89SYn_kAE22vE2hM.jpg%3Fw%3D750%26s%3D18f72300ef253317c5289567bb37d1c3?source=uncomplicated.systems&width=512&height=384)

 I'd also highly recomend searching [Google images for "dogs that have eaten a bee"](https://www.google.com/search?q=dogs+that+have+eaten+a+bee&hl=en&tbm=isch).
-All credit to Rhys.
+Credit to Rhys for this search.

 ## More Dockerfiles

 In the 101 we used the `FROM` and `COPY` directives in a Dockerfile.
-We'll look at those again, and a number of the other commonly used directives in Dockerfiles.
+We'll look at those again, and a number of the other commonly used directives.

 You can find the full list of directives at <https://docs.docker.com/engine/reference/builder/>.

 ### `FROM`

-Here we specify the docker image we want to start from, often this will be an operating system, e.g. `FROM ubuntu` or even `FROM amazonlinux`.
+Here we specify the image we want to start from, often this will be an operating system, e.g. `FROM ubuntu` or even `FROM amazonlinux`.

 There's also a special image called `scratch`, this is actually no image at all.
 It's often used with Go based programs to make a _very_ small image.

 Try not to reinvent the wheel, do take a look for [existing offical images](https://hub.docker.com/explore/) so you only need to add your configuration.
-The `nginx` and `golang` images are two great examples that you can get started with.

 ### `RUN`

 When we want to do _something_ when building the image we use the `RUN` directive.

-You can pass it a shell command to run.
+You can pass it a shell command as an argument.

-For example, `RUN apt-get install httpd`, which would then install Apache httpd in the image.
+For example, `RUN apt-get install httpd`, which would then install Apache httpd in the image, or `RUN path/to/some-build-script.sh` to run a shell script.

 ### `COPY`